Buffalo Bulls football: Lance Leipold era (2015–2020)

-The 2019 season saw Buffalo win their first bowl game in program history, defeating the Charlotte 49ers at the 2019 Bahamas Bowl.
+The 2019 season saw Buffalo win their first bowl game in program history, defeating the Charlotte 49ers 31–9 at the 2019 Bahamas Bowl, posting an 8–5 overall record and a respectable 5–3 MAC conference standing.

 The pandemic-shortened 2020 season saw star running back Jaret Patterson burst on to the national stage, including getting his name floated in Heisman Trophy talk.
-In his game against Kent State, he rushed for over 400 yards and tied the FBS record for touchdowns in a game with 8.
+In his game against Kent State, he rushed for over 400 yards and tied the FBS record for touchdowns in a game with eight.
 Buffalo also received their first national ranking in program history in week 15, coming in at No. 24 in the AP Poll.
 After Buffalo finished the regular season undefeated at 5–0, their ranking increased to No. 23.
 The season culminated in their second consecutive bowl win in the Camellia Bowl.
 Leipold departed the Bulls after the season to take over the Kansas Jayhawks.